heming277/pixelshare/README.md

 # PixelShare

 PixelShare is a Rust-based web application I designed for sharing and managing files.
-It leverages modern web technologies for file management experience.
+It leverages modern web technologies and Rust for file management and file sharing.

 ## Screenshots